global-education-monitoring-report/wide2020/README.md

 ## Example

-The main function is widetable and have five arguments:
+The main function is widetable and have four arguments:

 - source: indicates which source must use ('dhs','mics' or 'both').
 The option 'both' includes the other two.
 - step: indicates which process must run ('read', 'clean', 'calculate', 'summarize' or 'all').
 The option 'all' includes all the above.
+- data_path:
+- output_path:

-You can write the paths directly in the function or previously create a local or global macro.
-For example, if you use a local macro:
+You can write the paths directly in the function or previously create a local macro:

-    * Defines the path folder in a absolute way (replace the dots) local data_path /../WIDE/raw_data/ local table_path /../WIDE/auxiliary_data/ local data_output /../WIDE/raw_data/output
+    * Defines the path folder in a absolute way (replace the dots) local dpath /../WIDE/raw_data/ local opath /../WIDE/raw_data/output

 This is a basic example which shows you how to use the widetable function:

-    widetable "both" "all" `data_path' `table_path' `output_path'
+    widetable, source(both) step(all) data_path(`dpath') output_path(`opath')

 The result is a table with the indicators that is saved in the 'output' folder in 'dta' and 'csv' format called 'WIDE_mmddyyy', where *mm* refers to the month, *dd* to the day and *yyyy* refers to the year.